Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 ## Community Bonding Period wrap-up

 It has been 2 weeks since the Coding Period has officially started.
 As I mentioned in the previous [post](https://dahlia-chehata.github.io/posts/2020-05-31/end_of_bonding_period.html), I had started with some functions from NumPy's [lib/function_base](https://github.com/numpy/numpy/blob/master/numpy/lib/function_base.py) set.
-And finally, review for performance testing and documentation is done and the following functions are now supported in CuPy  🎉🎉
+And finally, the review for performance testing and documentation is done and the following functions are now supported in CuPy  🎉🎉

 ```ruby
     cupy.piecewise()